 Fines for incorrect waste disposal in Amsterdam start at around EUR 100, plus the actual cleanup costs.
 Enforcement officers often inspect bags or items for traceable details.

 Yes, the Afvalpunten in Amsterdam accept household bulky waste from residents (proof of address required).
 For small quantities this is free.
-If you do not have transport, or for larger volumes, our pickup is more convenient.
+If you do not have transport, our pickup is more convenient.

 Yes.
 Our online booking form is short and clear, and our customer service speaks English.
-Many expats and English-speaking residents in Amsterdam book through us every week.
+Many expats and English-speaking residents book through us every week.

 Businesses cannot use the municipal household waste system.
 We collect office, hospitality, shop and construction waste with a proper VAT invoice.
 Business rates exclude 21% VAT and add EUR 0.25 per kg recycling levy.

-The municipality publishes the rules on their websites afvalwijzer.nl and amsterdam.nl.
-This page summarizes the practical rules for residents; for the exact regulations always check the official sources.
+The municipality publishes the rules on afvalwijzer.nl and amsterdam.nl.
+This page summarizes the practical rules; for the exact regulations always check the official sources.